Spark-NF/novel-updates-notifier/README.md

 npm run package
 ```

-You'll find the built package in the `packages` directory.
+You'll find the built packages in the `packages` directory.